cplusplus/SG20/functions/defaulted-parameters.md

 ### Points to cover

 * Default value may only be specified once for each parameter among all declarations
+* Default values must start from the rightmost parameter and continue leftward without gaps
+* Considerations of when to use default arguments vs overload set

 ## Advanced: implementing *